OCA/report-print-send/base_report_to_printer/readme/CONFIGURE.rst

 directive to "none" (or some other list of values which does not include "job-name") , and reload the server.
 See `cupsd.conf(5)
 <https://www.cups.org/doc/man-cupsd.conf.html>` for details.

+If you want to see the button in the top bar to set the user's printer, you need to have the "Show printer button on navbar" group.